philpackmohr/git-paper/git-paper.md

 Clicking on the "Stash pop" command in the main window or the "Apply changes" button in the stash dialog will behave like the corresponding CLI commands.

-# Git reset
+# Git Reset

 A very important command is `git reset`.
-To understand this command it is needed to consider 3 parts:
+To understand this command, it is needed to consider 3 parts:

 - HEAD pointer and the commit history it points to
-- Index, from which the staging area derives
+- Index from which the staging area derives
 - Working copy

-`git reset` can be invoked in the following modes:
+In general "to reset something" means setting it to a predefined state. `git reset` does the same with the repository data.
+Git knows 3 modes to reset the repository:

-- `--soft`
+1) soft
-- `--mixed`
+2) mixed
-- `--hard`
+3) hard

-It can be said that `git reset` follows a 3 step algorithm and the modes mentioned above say where to interrupt further processing of this algorithm.
+These 3 modes reflect the reset algorithm of Git that consists of 3 steps.
+The "hard" mode invokes all 3 steps while the "soft" mode invokes only the first step.
+The "hard" mode is the only one that touches the files in the working copy actually.

 ## Steps of `git reset`